-They can work with many different kinds of assets, including stocks, bonds, futures, options, real estate, commodities, currencies and a wide variety of derivatives such as delta neutral investing and collaterized debt obligations.
+They can work with many different kinds of assets, including stocks, bonds, futures, options, real estate, commodities, currencies and a wide variety of derivatives such as delta-neutral investing and collateralized debt obligations.
 Normally, they’re used by institutions and high-net-worth individuals.

 Types of Hedge Funds